 The various forms of the Erlang equation accurately predict performance of bed pools.
-The turn-away rate, length of queue and occupancy rate are simultaneously predicted for any given arrival rate and LOS.
+The turn-away rate, length of queue and occupancy rate are simultaneously predicted for any given arrival rate and length of stay (LOS).

 Randomness in both emergency admissions & elective demand and bed pool size are the primary factors determining bed requirements and occupancy.
 Hospital efficiency via average length of stay has a secondary (but important) role.